gpslab/payload/README.md

 ```

-### Serializer
+### Serialize

 You can serialize messages with Symfony [serializer](https://symfony.com/doc/current/components/serializer.html)
 component.
 For do it you can use `PayloadNormalizer` or `TypedPayloadNormalizer` and
 [encode](https://symfony.com/doc/current/components/serializer.html#encoders) result to JSON, XML, YAML, CSV, etc.

 * `PayloadNormalizer` - can be used only for one class because he does not distinguish messages;
-* `TypedPayloadNormalizer` - adds to the normalized data the type of message received from `MessageResolver` service.
+* `TypedPayloadNormalizer` - adds to the normalized data the type of message received from `MessageTypeResolver` service.

-You can use `ClassNameMessageResolver` as a simplify resolver.
+You can use `ClassNameMessageTypeResolver` as a simplify resolver.
 It use the last part of class name as a messages type.

 * `\Acme\Demo\SomeMessage` converted to `SomeMessage`
 * `\Acme_Demo_SomeMessage` converted to `SomeMessage`